nikkidaly/hello-world/tutorial.md

-Tutorial for Synthesizer and Test Scripts
+###Tutorial for Synthesizer and Test Scripts

-1. First start the Jack client with the following command:
+1. First start the Jack client with the following command:<br />
 `$ jackd -d also`

 2. Next you need to start up webmapper.
-First switch to the dependencies/webmapper directory and run the following command:
+First switch to the dependencies/webmapper directory and run the following command:<br />
 `$ python webmapper.py`

 3. Now you can open the webmapper user interface in your browser by going to localhost:portnumber, replacing port number with the number that appears in your terminal.

-4. Next you can run one of the dummy data python scripts with either of the following commands:
+4. Next you can run one of the dummy data python scripts with either of the following commands:<br />
-`$ python square_wave_test.py`
+`$ python square_wave_test.py`<br />
 `$python ramp.py`

-5. Next you need to run the synthesizer with the following sequence of commands:
+5. Next you need to run the synthesizer with the following sequence of commands:<br />
-`$ g++ karplus_strong.cpp`
+`$ g++ karplus_strong.cpp`<br />
 `$ ./a.out`

 6. Now you can go to the web mapper UI and connect the lib mapper devices, namely the output device from the python dummy data script and the synthesizer input device.